-The approval of your department (if your school has departments) and your school is required, and should be indicated on the cover page by the signatures of your chair and dean (or dean’s designate).
+The approval of your department (if your school has departments) and your school is required, and should be indicated by (a) signatures of your chair and dean (or dean's designate) on the cover page of your application, and (b) a statement/letter of support by either your chair or your school's dean (or dean’s designate).

 It depends on how your salary is handled and where your teaching responsibilities lie.
 If you have appointments in two instructional units but all your salary comes through one of them and you regularly teach only in that one, then it is the only one that has to sign off.
 (Notifying the other unit as a courtesy is a good idea, of course.)

-If one of your appointments is in a noninstructional unit (for example, a research center directorship), contact Associate Vice Provost Jamie Prenkert at firstname.lastname@example.org or 812-855-2809 for advice.
+If one of your appointments is in a noninstructional unit (for example, a research center directorship), contact Associate Vice Provost Judah Cohen at firstname.lastname@example.org or 812-855-2809 for advice.